 Recent trends in employee benefits have shown that employees prefer to have choice and customization options.
 The question is: can employers offer this without breaking the bank?

-What Are Voluntary Benefits?
+What Are Optional Benefits?

 These benefits are not a requirement, but rather an option that employees can opt into.
 Employees can choose to pay for these extra benefits depending on their preferences and needs.

-Examples of Voluntary Employee Benefits
+Examples of Optional Employee Benefits

-There are a lot of options for voluntary benefits.
+There are a lot of options for Optional benefits.
 For example, pet insurance as a voluntary benefit has become very popular over the past few years, with 23% of employees saying they would use it if it was an option.

 Other popular voluntary benefits include: